What is Bullying

 - Disciplinary sanctions applied and logged.
 The consequences of bullying reflect the seriousness of the incident so that others see that bullying is unacceptable

 - Patterns of behaviour identified

 - Preventative and restorative action taken

-- If bullying continues, a letter sent home & sanction given to bully (from DAP detention to fixed-term exclusion, depending on nature and extent of bullying).
+- If bullying continues, a letter sent home & sanction given to bully (from HOYs detention to fixed-term exclusion, depending on nature and extent of bullying).

 - If bullying still continues, meeting held with parents and a change in timetable/risk assessment put in place.

 - Work with the wider community such as the police and children’s services to agree a multi-agency approach in cases where bullying is particularly serious or persistent and where a criminal offence may have been committed.